About general incorporation matters

 - Form DP11;

-- Resume and academic certificates; and
+- Resume and copy of academic certificates; and

-- Any other documents required.
+- Any other documents required by the approving authorities.

 All supporting documents can be certified by a Commissioner for Oaths, Notary Public, CPA, lawyer, company secretary or authorised officers of Malaysian/foreign embassies.